jwnwilson/Kill_the_marvel_universe/README.md

 Kill the marvel universe Exercise

+Please note the focus of this exercise is analyzing data and data science, I'm neglecting code quality to allow me to focus on experimenting with new tools, this is not production friendly work flow.

 Plan of attack:

 - (DONE) Build simple scraper with grequests for character API use comic IDs as that's all we need save data into characters.json (check comic ID limit doesn't break anything)